 I’m not a regular of Northern Quarter, so most of the places we headed to were all new to me.
 Twenty Twenty Two, is a bar we all seemed to really enjoy.
 Holding table tennis, and beer pong matches, it was always going to be a lot of fun.

 Unfortunately, the beer pong included a ‘winner stays on’ rule, so if we wanted to play our own team, we had to win our way there!
 A few of us were up for the challenge, and feeling competitive, we were all focused on winning.
 After a long game – and a cheat from the other team, slowly but surely, more of our group started participating with us.
 Helping us beat the group who had stayed on previously for over 5 games.
 I’ve never seen the look of relief on so many faces, when our ball went into the other team’s last cup.
 A joyous moment for all!
-I’d also just like to add what a great touch this was to our night out, It’s impossible not to enjoy, with such a warm atmosphere.

 The end of the night consisted of dancing in a karaoke bar, to someone’s rendition of ‘Where Is The Love?’ by Black Eyed Peas, and after leaving here, us Oldham lot decided it was takeaway time – the best moment of every night out.